Finding Best Matched Candidates

 Tracking recruitment record synergistically

-Synergistic recruitment records allows multiple users monitor and record recruitment process, bridge the information gap between members in hiring teams.
+Synergistic recruitment records empower multiple users to oversee and document the recruitment process, bridging the information gap among hiring team members.

 Marking Competitve Candidates' Priorities

-Hiring managers may prioritize the most competitive candidates and flag them as high-priority to ensure a swift and smooth recruitment process.
+Hiring managers have the option to prioritize highly competitive candidates and flag them as high-priority, ensuring an efficient and streamlined recruitment process.

 Design Context